 The target for this measure is updated quarterly.
 This target is established by projecting a 10% improvement over a five-year average.

 Number of vulnerable roadway user fatalities - 1c

-In 2019 there was an increase in the number of vulnerable roadway users compared to 2018.
-Motorcycle fatalities increased 13%, pedestrian fatalities also increased 13%.
-Bicycle fatalities more than quadrupled in 2019 from 2018 and were one and a half times more than 2015-2017.
+In 2020, there was an increase in the number of fatalities for vulnerable roadway users.
+Motorcycle and bicycle fatalities did decrease by 3%, however, pedestrian fatalities increased 14%.